CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 # Introduction

-SMTPeter is a cloud-based SMTP server for fast and secure email delivery.
+SMTPeter is a cloud-based SMTP service for fast and secure email delivery.
 It helps applications and websites to send email.
 Instead of sending email directly to the recipient, you can let your application send the message through SMTPeter.
 This improves your deliverability, and allows you to track all sort of statistics.